kazimovzaman2/Hackathronix/README.md

-# 👋 Welcome to HeaRead, a project developed for the Smart Hackathon 2023 held by MLK Tech Spe Khazar! 🚀
+# 👋 Welcome to HeaRead

 HeaRead is a web application designed to help people with hearing impairment, students, and anyone who wants to take notes in informative talks, meetings, or lectures. 📝💻🎓